akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 ![A logo for your connection image](../img/connection-image-choice.png)

-After the connection creation, you'll also be given a set of credentials to authenticate your connector.
+After creating the connection, you'll also be given a set of credentials to authenticate your connector.
 See this [section](#grab-your-credentials), to know more.

 # Choose your flow type